snotskie/ttrpg/site/src/characters.md

 ---

-### Blessèd Circumstance

-During a roll involving three or more characters, you may swap the results of two characters’ rolls.
-Then this ability cannot be activated again until you spend ⑤ to recharge it. *This Ability requires a $d8$ or larger in Head or Hurry.*

-### Blessèd Disruption

-When another character succeeds a Check or wins a Contest, you may modify that character’s result by $-3$, possibly turning their success into a failure or win into a loss.
-Then this ability cannot be activated again until you spend ⑤ to recharge it. *This Ability requires a $d8$ or larger in Hand or Hurt.*

-### Blessèd Drama

-Up to twice per session, when your character is not present in the scene, you may introduce something into the narrative, such as an item, a friend, an enemy, an event, a description, or so on.
-The DM will then improvise or riff on your idea.
-Then this ability cannot be activated again until you spend ⑤⑤ to recharge it. *This Ability requires a $d8$ or larger in Heart or Home.*

-### Past Repeated

-Up to once per session, when you fail a Check or lose a non-violent Contest, you may choose to channel a past memory to guide you.
-If you do, for the rest of the scene, you may use your History Stat in place of the Stat you failed the Check or lost the Contest with, even for actions not typically covered by your History Stat. *This Ability requires a $d8$ or larger in History.*

 ### Synchronized Spark

-You may perform a Spark roll using one of your Stats and one of the Stats of another willing character in the scene, so long as the chosen Stats are balanced, both characters have this ability, and the Blessing Die cost is paid between the two characters.
+You may perform a Spark roll using one of your Stats and one of the Stats of another willing character in the scene, so long as the chosen Stats are balanced, both characters have this Ability, and the Blessing Die cost is paid between the two characters.

+### Synchronized Skill

+You may spend two Blessing Dice of same worth to loan one of your Abilities to another willing character in the scene.
+This effect lasts until the end of the scene or sooner if you choose. *This Ability requires and extends Synchronized Spark.*

+### Synchronized Enmity

+During a Contest against another character, before either character rolls, you may spend two Blessing Dice of the same worth to act synchronously with your opponent.
+If you do, the two of you perform your rolls at the same time.
+When either of you would bump, you both bump.
+You both still maintain your own separate roll totals.
+This Ability may not be used when determining Focal Actions. *This Ability requires and extends Synchronized Spark.*

 !!! details "DM Note: Replacing Abilities"
     Mechanically, there is no way for a character to lose or replace a Ability.
 However, you and your player may feel it is narratively appropriate to reflect their character's growth in response to powerful story events.
 How you rule the change of Abilities is up to you, as the best approach can vary from story to story.